Film Studies M.A. Program

 - 30 units taken over two years (four semesters)

-- Afternoon, evening and weekend classes to fit busy schedules
+- Afternoon and evening classes to fit busy schedules

 - Collaborative learning in a small seminar setting with filmmakers and screenwriters